simonwisdom/house-availability-calendar/README.md

 ## Cloudflare Pages
 - Static assets live under `pages/`; deploy them via Cloudflare Pages and route the domain so `/auth/google/start` hits the Worker while `/` serves the static HTML.
-- `pages/index.html` provides a minimal “Connect with Google” UI and surfaces success/error feedback based on the `status` query string.
-For local dev it auto-swaps the form action to the Worker port (8787).
+- `pages/index.html` is the primary dashboard: it fetches `/api/availability`, renders the heat map, and falls back to a connect overlay (with placeholder data) when no calendars are linked.
+In local dev it automatically targets the Worker on port 8787.
-- `pages/dashboard.html` consumes `/api/availability` and renders a simple heat map using an inline palette so you can preview the data before building a richer SPA.
-During local dev it points the fetch at port 8787 automatically.
+- `pages/dashboard.html` remains as an alternate view for development reference; it consumes the same API endpoint but keeps the original layout for quick comparisons.